Student Guide to Choosing a Study Abroad Program

 I felt secure; it just took longer.

 Grupo de Kansas at the Univ. of Costa Rica.
 Offers one-month orientation session worth three semester credits at beginning which include a culture, history, and writing class.
-Twelve to 15
+12-15

-Cursos Internacionales through the Univ. of Salamanca.
+Cursos Internacionales through the Univ. of Salamanca, Spain.
 Offers Spanish language and culture courses for undergraduate and graduate Spanish students.
 Usually transferable credit.
 Cost depends

 on length of time spent studying: from one week to one trimester.
-Molly Lopresti estimated the cost as $2,100 per trimester for room and board, and tuition.
 Housing arrangements are up to the participant.
 For more information contact: Cursos Internacionales,

 CHANOMI MAXWELL-PARISH is a senior majoring in journalism and Spanish at the Univ. of Minnesota.
 She studied at the Univ. of Costa Rica for a year and worked for an international support